jamie-allen/effective_actors/preso/presentation.md

 * Data can escape your scope
 * Copy the data and pass that, as Erlang does (COW)
+* Akka has STM references

 !SLIDE transition=blindY
 # Avoid Sending Behavior
+.notes Jonas isn't a big fan of sending "become" partial functions to actors, though Joe Armstrong likes it a great deal.

+* Unless using Agents, of course
 * Closures make this possible (and easy)
 * Also makes it easy for state to escape